tprasadtp/protonvpn-docker/docs/faq.md

 ## How to check if systemd-resolved is in use

-- If you are using Ubuntu/Fedora with defaults you are most likely using systemd-resolved for local DNS.
+- If using Ubuntu/Fedora with defaults most likely using systemd-resolved is in use for local DNS.
 - Run `resolvectl status --no-pager`.
-If it has `resolv.conf mode: stub`.  you are using `systemd-resolved`.
+If it has `resolv.conf mode: stub`.  `systemd-resolved` is in use.

-## What with route table 51821 and 51822
+## What with route tables 51821 and 51822

-- We keep route table separate (`51821` for wireguard routing and `51822` for killswitch).
+- Route tables are kept separate (`51821` for wireguard routing and `51822` for killswitch).
-- By default we _include_ following subnets in the route table.
+- By default following subnets are _included_ in the route table.
     - `10.2.0.1/32` (_DNS server_)
     - `0.0.0.0/5`
     - `8.0.0.0/7`